ESIA Board & Exec

 Tania Oldaker, Assistant Secretary

 Tania Oldaker is Chief Operations Officer at Ecovantage and is responsible for the organisation’s national compliance, human resource management, finance, Information and technology, legal and contractual management, health and safety, governance and risk.
 With more than 20 years’ experience in general management and C-suite roles, Tania has specialised in areas of commercial operations, strategic planning and business growth in small, medium and large businesses, private enterprise, and corporate publicly listed organisations.
 On a day-to-day basis, Tania is primarily involved in the VEU, ESS and PDRS schemes and has an understanding of the RET and ERF.
 Prior to entering the energy industry, Tania performed key roles in vastly different industries such as digital health (technology strategy, design, development, deployment and support) and onshore manufacturing (operations, procurement, importing / exporting, transport, after sales warranty / support and ISO accreditation).
 Formally a director on the board of the Medical Software Industry Association, Tania has served to represent digital health vendors in a heavily regulated industry, underpinned by antiquated standards and proprietary solutions to work with the Australian Digital Health Agency on open standards that supported interoperable solutions, helping to connect the health records of Australians and transmit health information seamlessly.
-Tania lead a consortium of four competing secure messaging vendors and three competing patient management systems to design and achieve industry interoperability.
+Tania has served on the ESIA Board during 2025 as Assistant Secretary.
 Tania's academic achievements include a Bachelor of Applied Management, Advanced Diploma of Applied Management, Diploma's in Legal Practice - Contract Law, Human Resource Management and International Trade, a Certificate III in Quality Assurance – Internal Auditor and is certified in OH&S Return to Work Coordination.

 Stuart Edgley, Board member